crisstanza/DockerWebDesktop-Core/README.md

 ## Install Ubuntu on Windows:

-Open "Command Prompt" as Administrador and:
+Open "Command Prompt" as Administrator and:

 List available: